Let’s see how we can make cookie photography better with these simple tips.

 This question isn’t only about the time of the day.
 It’s about the time of year too!

 Halloween cookies are not the same as Christmas cookies.
-You would probably use different props and different color palettes to style them.
+You would use different props and different colour palettes to style them.

 And, of course, party cookies drastically differ from an office cookie snack.